-A personal injury claim arises when an individual suffers an injury through the negligence of another and party and that individual wants to seek compensation for their injury and related loss, such as loss of earnings and medical expenses.
+A personal injury claim arises when an individual suffers an injury through the negligence of another party and that individual wants to take legal action and seek compensation for their injury and related loss, such as loss of earnings and medical expenses.

 By law an injured person must submit a claim to the injuries board with in two years of the accident date in some more complex cases such as medical negligence the two year time limit might be extended in certain circumstances.
 Its importance to start the process as soon as possible after the accident.